AlanFoster/alanfoster.github.io/src/pages/posts/writing-a-bootloader/index.markdown

 The BIOS generally checks for bootable disks in a specific order.
 This is potentially user-configurable, known as its bootdisk hierarchy.
 For instance, checking in the order: floppy disks, CD-ROM drive, then the first hard drive.
 The BIOS may handle each disk medium differently.
 For floppy disks the first 512 bytes are read into memory at a specific location, but extra steps may be required for hard drives which contain master boot record information, and CD-ROMs can be loaded entirely into memory and used as a RAM disk.
 Regardless of medium, the bootloader script will eventually be loaded at address 0x7C00.

-As the BIOS iterates through the disk hierachy it attempts find the **first readable 512 bytes** (called its _boot sector_) which ends with the **magic number 0xAA55**.
+As the BIOS iterates through the disk hierarchy it attempts find the **first readable 512 bytes** (called its _boot sector_) which ends with the **magic number 0xAA55**.
 Once found, the BIOS now gives control to the code which has been copied at address location 0x7C00.

 Why the magic number 0xAA55?
 This the binary equivalent: 101010100101010.
 This may also be used to determine if your system is big endian or little endian - as it will read as either 0xAA55 or 0x55AA.

 ### Environment

 When the BIOS hands over control to your bootloader, the CPU is in 16-bit Real Mode, and the program counter will be running at physical address 0x7c00.
 Real mode was the only mode before the 80286 Intel processor which introduced protected mode.
-All processors initially run in real mode, for backwards compatability purposes.
+All processors initially run in real mode, for backwards compatibility purposes.

 In **real mode** you can: